HLAP2016/Zika-Twitter-Scrape/README.md

 # Zika-Twitter-Scrape
-Using Twitter data to predict where Zika could potentially spread
+Scrape publicly available Twitter data relevant to Zika virus based on keyword and location filters Store tweet content and information in Microsoft SQLServer database for analysis